pandey-ankit/springboot-verrazzano/install-verrazzano/install-verrazzano.md

 Verrazzano installs multiple objects in multiple namespaces.
 Verrazzano components are installed in the namespace *verrazzano-system*.

 1. Please verify that all the pods associated with the multiple objects have a *Running* status.
-You will have 14 pods in the *Running* state.

     ```bash
     <copy>kubectl get pods -n verrazzano-system</copy>